Barry Windham: Early years (1979–1984)

 Windham was trained by his father Blackjack Mulligan and world champion Harley Race.
 He debuted on November 27, 1979, against his future manager J.J.
 Dillon in San Angelo, Texas when he was 19 years old.
 Much of his early career was in the NWA's Championship Wrestling from Florida territory where Gordon Solie was the head announcer.
 He was a fan favorite for most of the early and middle periods of his career, having great success in singles and tag action.
 Windham had notable feuds with Kevin Sullivan and his army.
 With his brother-in-law Mike Rotunda, Windham formed a tag team in 1984.
-The duo captured the NWA Florida United States Tag Team Championship three times between March and May 1984.
+The duo captured the NWA Florida United States Tag Team Championship four times between March and May 1984.

 World Wrestling Federation (1984–1985)

 Rotunda and Windham were signed by World Wrestling Federation (WWF) in October 1984.
 They debuted in WWF as babyfaces on the November 17, 1984 edition of Maple Leaf Wrestling defeating Mohammed Saad and Bobby Bass.
 Their tag team was named "The U.S. Express".
 They quickly made impact in WWF's tag team division as they beat North South Connection (Dick Murdoch and Adrian Adonis) for their first WWF Tag Team Championship on January 21, 1985, at a house show in Hartford, CT.
 At the first-ever WrestleMania, US Express dropped the titles to The Iron Sheik and Nikolai Volkoff.
 On the July 13 edition of Championship Wrestling, they beat Sheik and Volkoff for their second and final WWF Tag Team Championship, which they lost to Dream Team (Greg Valentine and Brutus Beefcake) in Philadelphia at The Spectrum on August 24.